 For the most part, clinical IPL hair removal is a permanent solution.
 All of the follicles that were targeted shouldn’t produce hair ever again after they fall out.
 However, around 10% to 20% of your follicles will still continue to produce hair.
 The hair won’t grow fast, and it will likely be very thin and light.

-The best way to get rid of any hair that pop up over time is to just shave them, pluck them, or epilate occasionally.
+The best way to get rid of any hair that pops up over time is to just shave them, pluck them, or epilate them occasionally.

 You could also use an at-home IPL device to remove them so you don’t have to schedule another round of expensive treatment at the clinic.

 At-Home IPL Hair Removal

 The biggest difference between clinical and at-home devices is how powerful the light pulses are.
 Since clinical IPL is used under doctor supervision, they’re allowed to use devices that are significantly more powerful.